 Join us by adopting a family in need by providing nonperishable FOOD and a frozen turkey or canned ham for Christmas dinner and a NEW WRAPPED GIFT or gift card for each family member.
 Cathedral has sponsored the Adopt-A-Family program for more than 30 years, with our Sister Parish, Immaculate Conception on Mosher Street and Druid Hill Avenue, a site in the heart of much unrest in Baltimore City.
 We appreciate your support!
-Interested in joining in?
-Sign up for Adopt a Family for 2017 here!

 Our Daily Bread

 Join us on every fourth Sunday in the Undercroft after 9:30am Mass to assemble casseroles!
 Please bring: